nmslib/nmslib/README.md

 General information
 -----------------------

 A detailed description is given [in the manual](docs/manual.pdf).
-The manual also contains instructions for building under Windows, extending the library, and debugging the code using Eclipse.
+The manual also contains instructions for building under Linux and Windows, extending the library, and debugging the code using Eclipse.

 Most of this code is released under the
 Apache License Version 2.0 http://www.apache.org/licenses/.